satansdeer/satansdeer.github.com/content/legacy-posts/react-lifecycle-methods/index.md

 Next method being executed is `getDerivedStateFromProps`.

-This method is used very rarely.
+This method is used .
 The only thing it does - it allows to calculate state based on passed props.

 Next goes `render` method.
 And it's the only method that is required when you declare `class` based component.